Coastal erosion project for WSP New Zealand

 The solution

-1000minds helped WSP and Dunedin City Council to create, administer and interpret several conjoint analysis surveys designed to elicit citizens’ preferences with respect to future outcomes for the beaches.
+1000minds helped WSP and Dunedin City Council to create, administer and interpret several conjoint analysis surveys designed to elicit citizens’ preferences with respect to future outcomes for the beaches by asking a series of simple trade-off questions.

 As well as its scientific validity and user-friendliness, a major strength of 1000minds is that the preferences information generated is for each individual survey participant (instead of just for the group overall, as for other conjoint analysis methods).